PtJung/Breach/README.md

 **Python Libraries:**
 * pygame

-## Idea

-The idea of the game is explained below:

-### Background

-As a result of their unsuspected artificial intelligence, lab robots are on the run to eliminate humanity.
-However, hope is still left; you hold the tools that are able to destroy the runaway robots.
-The robots had already detected them, so they are hunting you first -- as you are deemed their biggest threat.

-### Player's Goal
+## Player's Goal

 This is a 2-D single-player game.
-The goal of the game is to survive and eliminate as many waves of bot entities as possible, with an increasing difficulty in every wave.
-There will be a maximum of twenty-five waves; the only possible way to win the game is to successfully manage all twenty-five waves, or else you lose the game.
+The goal of the game is to survive and eliminate as many waves of bots as possible, with an increasing difficulty in every wave.
+There will be a maximum of twenty-five waves and the only possible way to win the game is to successfully manage all twenty-five waves, or else you lose the game.

 ## Control Keys